bobbingwide/oik-css/README.md

 - Use the [bw_css] shortcode to add custom CSS as and when you need it.

-For designers, developers and documentors [bw_css] supports echoing of the custom CSS, allowing you to document the CSS you are using.
+For designers, developers and documenters [bw_css] supports echoing of the custom CSS, allowing you to document the CSS you are using.
 For readability, the CSS is processed using the Generic Syntax Highlighter (GeSHi) processing.

 * - Use the [bw_geshi] shortcode for syntax highlighting of: CSS, HTML(5), JavaScript and jQuery, PHP and MySQL.